-- 7.18 As part of the planning application process, the Council, as necessary, will also enter into agreements under section 278 of the Highways Act 1980 and section 38 of the Highways Act 1980 for necessary amendments to the highways and associated infrastructure.
-Further information is set out in section 13 of this Statement. - 7.19 As set out above, the Council is committed to delivering this important regeneration project and has programmed for work to begin in October/November 2024, or earlier if agreement can be reached with the third party landowners.
-The Council is confident that it will appoint a suitable developer by December 2023 and can see no reason why planning permission would be withheld by the Local Planning Authority.
-The Council and its team of consultants, together with the to be appointed developer, have and will have the required knowledge, capacity, funding and intention to deliver this important Scheme to bring forward the first phase of regeneration in Willenhall, acting as a catalyst for further growth.
+8.18 As part of the planning application process, the Council, as necessary, will also enter into agreements under section 278 of the Highways Act 1980 and section 38 of the Highways Act 1980

+8.19 As set out above, the Council is committed to delivering this important regeneration project and has programmed for work on site to begin in early 2025, or earlier if agreement can be reached with the third party landowners.
+The Council has now appointed a development partner to deliver the Scheme.
+The local planning authority have resolved to grant planning permission..
+There are no planning or other impediments to the delivery of the proposed scheme.
+The Council and its team of consultants, together with the developer, have and will have the required knowledge, capacity, funding and intention to deliver this important Scheme to bring forward the first phase of regeneration in Willenhall, acting as a catalyst for further growth.
 There are no impediments to the delivery of the Scheme.